Rona Barrett: Personal life

 Barrett was married to Bill Trowbridge from September 22, 1973, until their divorce on October 19, 1982.
 They later reconciled and remained together until his death in 2001.

 In 1986, she bought a ranch at Santa Ynez and began commuting to Los Angeles.

 On February 14, 2008, she married Daniel Busby.

-Barrett spent much of her life suppressing her Jewish heritage.
+Barrett has spent much of her life suppressing her Jewish heritage.
 When she introduced herself at the agency, she switched her birth surname to the less Jewish-sounding Barrett.